Moshiii/ai-chatbot/docs/PRD_A2A_ASYNC.md

 - Backend
   - [ ] Add `contextId` support for chats; persist mapping `chatId ↔ contextId`.
-  - [ ] Implement `app/api/webhook/tasks/route.ts` with token validation and idempotent updates.
+  - [ ] Implement `app/api/webhook/tasks/route.ts` with token validation and idempotent updates to both `tasks` and `documents` tables.
   - [ ] Implement `app/api/tasks/[id]/route.ts` to fetch tasks.
   - [ ] Generate and store per-task `webhookToken`.

 - Frontend
-  - [ ] Update message composer/handlers to include `{ artifactType: 'task', taskId }` data part on ACK.
+  - [ ] Update message composer/handlers to create the canvas document and include `{ artifactType: 'document', documentId }` data part.
-  - [ ] Update canvas to read from `/api/tasks/[id]` and show lifecycle.
+  - [ ] Update canvas to read from `/api/documents/[id]` and then fetch tasks.
   - [ ] SWR mutate or revalidation on webhook.

 ---